samsrabin/docs-deploy-testing-2/doc/ctsm-docs_container/README.md

 Then browse to the [container's GitHub page](https://github.com/ESCOMP/CTSM/pkgs/container/ctsm%2Fctsm-docs) to make sure this all worked and the image is public.

 ### Updating doc-builder
 Since you've updated the container, you will need to tell [doc-builder](https://github.com/ESMCI/doc-builder) to use the new one.
-Open a PR where you change the tag (the part after the colon) in the definition of `default_docker_image` in `doc_builder/build_commands.py`.
+Open a PR where you change the tag (the part after the colon) in the definition of `DEFAULT_DOCKER_IMAGE` in `doc_builder/build_commands.py`.
 Remember, **use the version number**, not "latest".

 ## See also